 Taste wise, they sort out like this, for instance:

-Of course, my favorite is the cinnamon, but they are all pretty good.
+Of course, favorite is the cinnamon, but they are all pretty good.
 However, there is some debate as to whether the quality is what it used to be, and the markers apparently don’t last as long as before.
 Currently part of Newell Rubbermaid, the Sanford brand has been ignored, and Mr. Sketch too.
-There is definitely alot more that could be made out of the brand; it just needs to be connected to Sanford, not Sharpie, which is all about being indelible.
+There is definitely a lot more that could be made out of the brand; it just needs to be connected to Sanford, not Sharpie, which is all about being indelible.

 Sanford as a brand has a long history.
 It was apparently founded in Massachusetts in 1857 by Frederick W. Redington and William H. Sanford, Jr. as the Sanford Manufacturing Company.
 It later moved to Illinois.